ainzooalgownfer/WeatherDataAnalysis/README.md

 1. Fetch weather data using an API key.
 2. Store the collected data in a **MySQL database** via a **Spring Boot backend**.
 3. Perform data analysis using Python scripts.
+4. web interface using Shiny package R

-> ⚠️ Currently, the web interface is **not implemented**.
-Python scripts must be run manually.
+> ⚠️ Python scripts and shin y app must be run manually.
 Automation of scripts is a planned feature.